plasne/openid-connect/README.md

 -   Cookies cannot be larger than 4K.
 If you had a bunch of claims or application roles it is possible you could exceed this limit.
 Consider implementing a storage system for state (ex.
 Redis) and keeping the JWT there.

 -   This solution sends cookies with each API REST call, if you have a bunch of cookies that are large in size this could significantly increase your payload size.

+## TODO

+- Reissue should requery the "role" claim as well.